In this class, we’ll learn how to use the package

 containing non-finite values”; “removed n rows containing missing

 values”.
-Be careful, though, ggplot2
+Be careful, though, ggplot2 will use the same

 warning message if it removes data because of NAs or if it removes them